m-a-huber/AuToMATo/README.md

 __Requirements__

-Required Python dependencies are specified in `Pipfile` and in `requirements.txt` and `requirements-dev.txt`.
-Developer dependencies indicate those that are needed only when running the scripts that reproduce results and figures from the paper.
-Dependencies from `Pipfile` can be installed by running `pipenv install` or `pipenv install --dev` (assuming that Pipenv is installed on the system).
+Required Python dependencies are specified in `pyproject.toml`.
+Developer dependencies indicate those that are needed only in order to run the scripts that reproduce results and figures from the paper, as opposed to using AuToMATo on its own.
+Provided that `uv` is installed, these dependencies can be installed by running `uv pip instal -r pyproject.toml` (to exclude `dev`-dependencies) and `uv pip install --group dev -r pyproject.toml` (to include `dev`-dependencies).
+The environment specified in `uv.lock` can be recreated by running `uv sync --no-dev` and `uv sync`, respectively.

 ---

-__Example of installing AuToMATo for pipenv users__
+__Example of installing AuToMATo for `uv` users__

 ```
 $ git clone https://github.com/m-a-huber/AuToMATo
 $ cd AuToMATo
-$ pipenv install
+$ uv sync --no-dev
-$ pipenv shell
+$ source .venv/bin/activate
 $ python
 >>> from automato import Automato
 >>> ...